 Ensure that public and private investments in the AAA’s ADRC operating organizations are producing measurable results.

-Recommended criteria and metrics to be addressed in the performance of this role include, but may not be limited to:
+Recommended criteria and metrics to be addressed in the performance of this role include, but may not be limited to: Keep headers, but put details into an appendix.

 Sustainability: